Table of contents

 • Sudden cardiac death

-• Anticoagulants, exaggerated cardiovascular effects
+• Anticoagulants, which may cause exaggerated cardiovascular effects when used with stimulants

 • Chlorpromazine, an antipsychotic